Fallibilism

 • Can synthetic propositions be absolutely certain?
 No.

 This outcome has serious consequences for both empirical and formal sciences.
 Since only analytic propositions can be absolutely true, absolute knowledge is only achievable in formal sciences, such as mathematics or logic.
 In contrast, absolute certainty is unachievable in empirical sciences, since empirical theories always contain synthetic propositions which, as we know, cannot be established beyond any reasonable doubt.
 Importantly, this is the reason why there cannot be such a thing as a proof in empirical science.
-Often scientists speak of having proven something in physics, or biology, or even social science, but strictly speaking proof is only achievable in formal sciences; empirical sciences don’t prove anything:
+Often scientists speak of having proven something in physics, biology, or even social science, but strictly speaking proof is only achievable in formal sciences; empirical sciences do not prove anything (Table 2.3).

 Formal Science Empirical Science